kdrtoros/fortune100-blm-moral-foundations/README.md

 # fortune100-blm-moral-foundations

 Analysis of Fortune 100 companies’ tweets following George Floyd’s death (**May 26 – July 25, 2020**) using **Moral Foundations Theory**.
 Includes Python scripts for preprocessing, scoring, and visualization of corporate responses to the #BlackLivesMatter movement.

----
+Disclaimer: This repository was developed with the assistance of AI.
+I utilized AI tools to help with tasks such as code generation, debugging, and documentation.

 ## 📄 Dataset